AlesKuk/NewOneFileCMS/README.md

 1. Secure login auth
 2. TraNNslate to other language

 # DO NOT UPLOAD THE FILE NOW.
-PLEASE EDIT THE ADMIN PASSWORD: THERE ARE DEFAULT PASSOWRD: ITS VERY DANGEROUS.
+PLEASE EDIT THE ADMIN PASSWORD: THERE ARE DEFAULT PASSOWORD: ITS VERY DANGEROUS.